reinaldoc/visops/README.md

 ## Limitations

-Visops uses the first encrypted_regex that appears on YAML file to re-encrypt the file.
+Visops uses the first encrypted_regex that appears on YAML file to select fields to encryption.
 Then visops doesn't work with multi YAMLs on a single file that uses more than one regexp.
+Visops will alert you if that's the case.

+Visops uses the first fingerprint that appears on YAML file to identify the public key to encrypt the file.
+Then visops doesn't work with multi YAMLs on a single file that was encrypted with more then one fingerprint.
 Visops will alert you if that's the case.